Boer Fu

 A little bit more about me

 I was born in a town named Fuxin in the Liaoning Province of China, where there is a significant Mongolian population.
 I moved to Shanghai when I was 4 years old and grew up there.
 I am learning French at the moment.
-In my free time, I play the violin/Irish fiddle, watch soccer, look at diachronic maps and dinosaur bones.
+In my free time, I play the violin/Irish fiddle, sing in a Chinese choir, watch soccer, look at diachronic maps and dinosaur bones.